This post first appeared on Yellow Bliss Road where I am a contributor.

 Can you freeze Italian cookies?

-Ready to have some cookies?
-Place the container (or your desired number fo cookies) in the fridge and let them thaw.
+- Ready to have some cookies?
+Place the container (or your desired number of cookies) in the fridge and let them thaw overnight.
 So easy.
 So tasty.
 You’ll love ’em!

 More Craveable Treats That Use Cheese!